-- 1. Before beginning the repairs, prepare and deliver to the Engineer a repair proposal in accordance with the requirements of 450-14. - 2.
-All repair materials must meet the requirements of Section 930 and be selected from the QPL-APL or otherwise be subsequently evaluated, tested by the Contractor as required by the Department, and approved by the Department for the specific use made of the material. - 3.
+- 1. Before beginning the repairs, submit to the Engineer a repair proposal in accordance with the requirements of 450-14. - 2.
+All repair materials must meet the requirements of Section 930 and be selected from the APL or otherwise be subsequently evaluated, tested by the Contractor as required by the Department, and approved by the Department for the specific use made of the material. - 3.
 Repairs have been performed under the observation of the QC Manager.